Jason1165/Clyde-Pacman/README.md

 + **x** - Ghosts are set to a faster speed and will "chase" after you.
 By chase they will use their brains and catch you quickly.
 + **4** - increase level by 1, level modifies speed and duration of effects
 + **5** - decrease level by 1
++ **6** - Display only Blinky, the red ghost.
+(Press only when all the ghosts are outside the "Cage" or else they may get stuck)
++ **7** - Display only Clyde, the yellow ghost.
+(Press only when all the ghosts are outside the "Cage" or else they may get stuck)
++ **8** - Display only Pinky, the pink ghost.
+(Press only when all the ghosts are outside the "Cage" or else they may get stuck)
++ **9** - Display only Inky, the blue ghost, and Blinky, the red ghost.
+(This is because when Inky chases, it is dependent on the location of Blinky) (Press only when all the ghosts are outside the "Cage" or else they may get stuck)
++ **0** - Bring back all the ghosts if you have pressed any of 6-9.
++ ** ** - (spacebar) If any of 6-9 have been pressed, the square that the designated ghost will target will be highlighted its color.
 + **p** - pauses the game
 + **l** - Pacman eats a power pellet that mimics the actual power pellet for a specific duration of time
 + **c** - Clears the map of any food and places a single food behind Pacman when possible.
 (Not possible when you respawn and last direction was up or down)